 School begins at 8:00 AM.
 The only tardies that will be excused are those that are out of the control of the parent or student (car trouble, late buses, weather-related situations, emergencies, etc.).
 In these cases, written or verbal information must be relayed to the school office by a parent/guardian in order for the tardy to be excused.
-If a student has a doctor or dentist appointment, he/she will not be marked tardy provided that the school is informed by phone or with a note.
 The accumulation of 5 tardies during a 9-week marking period will result in the notification process discussed above.